projectasiago/asiago/docs/index.md

 View the source on [GitHub](https://github.com/projectasiago/asiago)!

 Project Asiago's goal is to scrap much of the modern broken system and rebuild it from the ground up.
 Why?
-Because it allows us to forget about all the backwards compatiblity with eisting hardware and software and design a more thought-out system.
+Because it allows us to forget about all the backwards compatiblity with existing hardware and software and design a more thought-out system.

 ## Examples of #BrokenSystem